General

 Neurotransmitter release is mainly determined by the classical microdialysis technique, this is generally coupled to high performance liquid chromatography (HPLC).
 Detection of neurotransmitters can be done by fluorescence, optical density, electrochemistry or other detection systems more sophisticated.

-READ ALSO: Is anxiety itself a mental illness?
+READ ALSO: Is personal growth a value?

 What are neurotransmitters NCBI?